School of Leadership and Education Sciences

 Linda N. Dews, MSEd, ASSISTANT DEAN

-Amanda Corona, BA, ASSISTANT DIRECTOR, Student and Alumni Relations
+Amanda Corona, MA, ASSISTANT DIRECTOR, Student and Alumni Relations

 Lea Hubbard, PhD, CHAIR, Leadership Studies

 Maya Kalyanpur, PhD, CHAIR, Learning and Teaching

 Ann Garland, PhD, CHAIR, Counseling & Marital and Family Therapy

 Lieutenant Colonel Scott Hodgdon, USA, PROFESSOR, Military Science

 Captain Brian Clapp, USA, Professor, Military Science

 Captain Edwin Kaiser, USN, MA, CHAIR, Naval Science

 Commander Steve Dickerson, USN, MS, EXECUTIVE OFFICER, Naval Science